-The target asset allocation of the endowment pool is intended to ensure the investment objectives are met and that the portfolio is broadly diversified.
+The target asset allocation of the LTIP is intended to ensure the investment objectives are met and that the portfolio is broadly diversified.
 The target asset allocation is bounded by allocation ranges and provides guidance concerning whether asset categories are underweight or overweight relative to the target allocation.
 Interim target allocations may be applied when immediate investment into certain asset classes is not reasonably feasible or prudent.

-The table below illustrates the target asset allocation and ranges deemed appropriate for the endowment pool by the Board.
+The table below illustrates the target asset allocation and ranges deemed appropriate for the LTIP by the Board.